Groundwater Quality Monitoring and Reporting

 Accredited Laboratories

 Annual groundwater sampling must be done by an accredited laboratory.
-Growers are responsible for selecting a laboratory and confirming that it has the required capabilities to ensure timely compliance with Ag Order 4.0 requirements, including sampling, analysis, and reporting.
+Growers are responsible for selecting a laboratory and confirming that it has the required capabilities to ensure timely compliance with the Agricultural Order requirements, including sampling, analysis, and reporting.

 The Environmental Laboratory Accreditation Program (ELAP) maintains an interactive web map of laboratories that meet the accreditation standard.
 The web map is not a complete list of laboratories, or an endorsement for laboratories.
 A link to the web map is provided below.